How to Create a Landscape Bed

 An easy and inexpensive way to add interest, privacy and value to any outside yard space is to add plants.
 While large shrubs and trees can most often be planted on their own, if you intend to do add multiple plants, you should consider creating a landscape bed area for them.
 Having a separate space will protect your plants from lawn mower blades and string trimmers.
 Defining this space also allows you to control the soil quality for your plants.
 You can also use this space to create a feature in your yard.

 Before breaking ground, take time to think about the landscape beds new location.
 Consider the plants you would like to use: the sunlight the plants will require and their growth habit.
 You will also need to consider access to water and proper drainage.
-You can always hire a local professional to create a landscape design for your new planting bed or, with a little patience and muscle, you can do the work yourself in 3 simple steps.
+You can always hire a local professional landscape designer to help create your new planting bed or, with a little patience and muscle, you can do the work yourself in 3 simple steps.

 Step 1: Outline the Landscape Bed